Omar-Farrag/Guess-my-Number-Project/README.md

 There are two ways to play the game:

-1. Clone this repository and open the index file on any browswer (works offline)
+1. Clone this repository and open the index file on any browser (works offline)
 2. Go to the following website: https://guess-the-number-of.netlify.app

 ## Languages and Frameworks